-- Some videos may not be available in Restricted Mode and might be a result of human reviewers applying an age restriction to a video.
+- Some videos may not be available in Restricted Mode because human reviewers applied an age restriction.

-Videos containing potentially adult content will not be shown to viewers who have Restricted Mode turned on.
+Videos that show potentially adult content won't be shown to viewers who have Restricted Mode turned on.

 - Sexual situations: Overly detailed conversations about or depictions of sex or sexual activity.
-Some educational, straightforward content about sexual education, affection, or identity may be included in Restricted Mode.
-Kissing or affection that's not overly sexualized or the focal point of the video may also be included in Restricted Mode.
+Some educational, straightforward content about sexual education, affection, or identity may show in Restricted Mode.
+Kissing or affection that's not overly sexualized or the focal point of the video may also show in Restricted Mode.

-- Mature subjects: Videos that cover specific details about events related to terrorism, war, crime, and political conflicts that resulted in death or serious injury, even if no graphic imagery is shown.
+- Mature subjects: Videos that cover specific details about events related to terrorism, war, crime, and political conflicts that resulted in death or serious injury.
+These videos won't show in Restricted Mode, even if no graphic imagery is shown.

 - Profane and mature language: Inappropriate language, including profanity.